2025–26 Arkansas Razorbacks men's basketball team: 2025 recruiting class

-Arkansas signed three high school players to its 2025 class, to include two McDonald's All-Americans (Acuff, Thomas) and the top player in the state of Arkansas (Sealy).
+Arkansas signed three high school players to its 2025 class, including two McDonald's All-Americans (Acuff, Thomas) and the top player in the state of Arkansas (Sealy).
 Arkansas also signed a top international player (Rtail) who has played professionally in Europe.
 This class is ranked the #4 class in the country according to On3.com, ESPN, and 247Sports, and the #5 class by Rivals.